MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service-tasks.md

 1. Select **Library** > **Import** > **Import Physical Resource**.
 2. Select **Add custom resource** to import a folder with the .CR extension and its contents.
 Alternatively, you can select a folder without a .CR extension that contains one or more files of a supported file type.

-    - If you select a folder without a .CR extension, only the files of a supported file type will appear in the VMM library.
+    - If you select a folder without a .CR extension, only the files of a supported file type appear in the VMM library.
     - However, if you use Windows Explorer to access the library share, you can access all the files in the folder depending on the file and share permissions that are configured outside VMM.
     - If the folder with .CR extension contains more than 100 files to be imported, it's recommended that you zip the files before the import.
-This will improve performance.
+This improves performance.

 3. Select **Add resource** to import one or more files to another library location.
 4. When you're finished, select **Import**.
 Check that the resources are listed under **Self Service User Content** > user role data path > **Self Service User Objects**.